decentral1se/calibrestekje/README.rst

 Calibrestekje is a Python library which provides a way to work with the `Calibre`_ database outside the context of the Calibre desktop and web interfaces.
-A set of generated `SQLAlchemy`_ bindings (see `sqlacodegen`_ for more) are provided which allow for the read/write access to an existing Calibre metadata database (a file typically called ``metadata.db``).
+Generated `SQLAlchemy`_ database bindings (see `sqlacodegen`_ for more) are provided which allow for read/write access to an existing Calibre database.
 These bindings are more fine grained than Calibres `database interface`_ and provide direct access to the Database table layer.

 .. _Calibre: https://calibre-ebook.com/
 .. _SQLALchemy: https://docs.sqlalchemy.org/